-JetBlue's main base of operations is at John F. Kennedy International Airport in New York City.
-The airline's secondary hubs play a crucial role in providing efficient connections and convenient travel options for passengers.
-For more details on JetBlue's hub system, click on this link.
+Discover the intricacies of Jetblue Airways' hub system, with its main base of operations at John F. Kennedy International Airport in New York City.
+Learn about the airline's secondary hubs and their role in providing efficient connections and convenient travel options for passengers.
+Delve into the history of Jetblue's hub system, dating back to the airline's founding in 1998.
+Understand the reasons why some airlines, including Jetblue, opt for different operational models.
+For more details, click on this gateway hubs link.

-When planning a trip with JetBlue, it's essential to familiarize yourself with the airline's baggage rules, limits, and fees.
-This detailed article provides an overview of JetBlue's baggage policies, including carry-on and checked baggage rules, special considerations for frequent flyers, and guidelines for extra, oversized, and special items.
+Planning a trip with JetBlue?
+It's essential to familiarize yourself with the airline's baggage rules, limits, and fees to ensure a smooth journey.
+This detailed article provides an in-depth overview of JetBlue's baggage policies, including carry-on and checked baggage rules, special considerations for frequent flyers, and guidelines for extra, oversized, and special items.
+It also offers key insights into domestic versus international limits and fees.
 Stay informed and avoid unexpected surprises by checking out the full baggage info.

 JetBlue's pet policy allows small cats and dogs to travel in the cabin on both domestic and international flights.
 Learn more about the carrier size, weight restrictions, and the number of pets allowed per traveler when traveling with pets on JetBlue.